compayser/cogmapoptimizer/examples/Example2/Example2_en.md

 2. Weighting coefficients of the cognitive map concepts (vertices of the graph) are replaced in a similar way.
 3. It is allowed (if necessary) to use arbitrary scales by normalizing not to the interval [-1;+1], but to the interval \[-X;+X\] (where X is a conditionally arbitrary value determined by the subject area in which the AI algorithms in question are used).<br><br>

-The data structure for storing the values of discrete random variables is proposed to be simple: discrete random variables are described as a list of known length, each element of which is a ìvalue - probabilityî pair. ìValueî is generally a real number (in some cases, if necessary, it can be represented as an integer value).
-A ìprobabilityî is a positive real number such that the sum of all ìprobabilitiesî in the list is strictly equal to 1 (adjusted for the available accuracy of storing numbers on the computing system used).
+The data structure for storing the values of discrete random variables is proposed to be simple: discrete random variables are described as a list of known length, each element of which is a ‚Äúvalue - probability‚Äù pair. ‚ÄúValue‚Äù is generally a real number (in some cases, if necessary, it can be represented as an integer value).
+A ‚Äúprobability‚Äù is a positive real number such that the sum of all ‚Äúprobabilities‚Äù in the list is strictly equal to 1 (adjusted for the available accuracy of storing numbers on the computing system used).

 ### 2.2 General modeling principles